-Re-openings will be announced on the NMFS hotline (1-800-662-9825) if sufficient unharvested quota remains.
-Restricted to waters inside the 40-fathom boundary line.
+4 Re-openings will be announced on the NMFS hotline (1-800-662-9825) if sufficient unharvested quota remains.

-&#x27;Restrictions on groundfish retention apply in this area.
+5 Restrictions on groundfish retention apply in this area.
 Check state regulations.

-Bag limit may change to 2 fish after the Labor Day weekend if announced by IPHC and NMFS.
+6 Bag limit may change to 2 fish after the Labor Day weekend if announced by IPHC and NMFS.